mscndle/XML-Parser/README.md

-XML Parser that converts the XML into a readable tree format
+XML Parser library that converts the XML into a readable tree format

-TBD: Converting XML to JSON